Learning in a Small/Big World: Model

-It is important to note that I define ignorance based on the DM's actions instead of his ``beliefs".
-It is because different from the Bayesian setting, the DM with bounded memory does not track his belief for different states of the world but merely transits between different memory states in $M$.
-These memory states do not have to be associated with confidence levels of any of the $N$ states.\footnote{Although one could interpret that the DM transits between a countable subset of beliefs in the $N$-dimensional probability simplex and always pays attention to his confidence levels of all the $N$ states, I believe that this interpretation goes against the concept of bounded memory as it requires unnecessary cognitive resources of the DM.} In particular, if the DM never chooses a particular action~$\omega$, he has no incentive to track his confidence level of state~$\omega$.
-Never choosing an action~$\omega$ is thus effectively equivalent to ignoring the possibility of state~$\omega$.
+As I assume a one-to-one mapping from actions to states, i.e., each state corresponds to a unique action that maximizes utility, the DM never chooses some actions is observational equivalent to the DM ignoring those states of the world.\footnote{Although one could interpret that the DM transits between a countable subset of beliefs in the $N$-dimensional probability simplex and thus always pays attention to his confidence levels of all the $N$ states, this interpretation goes against the concept of bounded memory as it requires unnecessary cognitive resources of the DM.}

-By definition, any updating mechanism is ignorant if $M<N$: if the DM lacks the cognitive resources to consider all possible states, he has to be ignorant.
+By definition, any updating mechanism is ignorant if $M<N$: if the DM lacks the cognitive resources to consider all possible states, he has to ignore some states/actions.
 In the rest of the paper, I will focus on the more interesting scenario where $M\geq N$ and analyze whether an ignorant updating mechanism could be $\epsilon$-optimal for small $\epsilon$ in small and big worlds.

 \paragraph{Does disagreement persist among different individuals?} The third question relates to learning among heterogeneous individuals, in particular on whether they will agree asymptotically.
-In recent years, the polarization of ideologies has received lots of attention in academia and society.
-Although the Internet has made many information accessible, societies have become more polarized in both political views and beliefs on global warming (\cite{mccright2011politicization}, \cite*{flaxman2016filter}).
-Understanding the mechanism behind persistent disagreement would help to alleviate disagreement on important issues.

-As discussed after the Definition~\ref{defintion:ignorance} of ignorance behaviors, it is tricky and arbitrary to define the distance of beliefs among different individuals with bounded memory.
-Thus, I define agreement and disagreement based on actions.
-Two individuals $A$ and $B$ agree with each other asymptotically if they choose the same action under every state of the world as $t$ becomes very large. \begin{definition}{4} Two individuals $A$ and $B$ are bound to agree with each other asymptotically if and only if their actions $a^{A}_{t}$ and $a^{B}_{t}$ satisfy
+Given that the DM with bounded memory does not track his belief for different states of the world but merely transits between different memory states in $M$, I define agreement and disagreement based on actions: two individuals $A$ and $B$ agree with each other if and only if they choose the same action.